MusLead/gr4_ue1_ws/README.md

-Certainly, Sir.
-Here is the updated and complete `README.md` suitable for a ROS 2 project where **the Git repository *is* the workspace** itself.
-It includes prerequisite installations, correct build instructions, and clear launching guidance for Task A1.2:

----

 # 🤖 ROSY Description – Task A1.2

 This ROS 2 project enables users to **visualize a robot model described in URDF** using **RViz2** and simulate its joint movements with the help of `joint_state_publisher_gui`.